 Tuition, fee, and refund rates are set by the Mid-Plains Board of Governors.
-They are generally set to cover tuition and fee charges from July 1 through June 30 of each year.
+Rates become effective at the start of the Fall term each year.
 Rates are subject to change without notice.

 for residents of Colorado, Kansas, South Dakota & Wyoming